 Type of Nailing Systems: Bulk Fasteners, Fully Automated

-Viking has been a trusted partner for automated pallet equipment since 1975.
+Viking has been a trusted partner for automated pallet equipment for 50 years.
 As an industry leader with customers worldwide, Viking’s commitment is to provide superior products along with an excellent customer experience.
-By supplying genuine Viking parts, fasteners, Smart Data and service support, Viking is the one-stop shop for pallet assembly needs.
+By supplying genuine Viking parts, Super Stock Pallet Nails, Smart Data and unrivaled service support, Viking is the one-stop shop for pallet assembly needs.

 Viking nailing machines are engineered with innovative electrical, mechanical, hydraulic, and PLC control components, representing state-of-the-art technology.
 All Viking machines offer the versatility to produce many different pallet types.

 The Express 403 is an economical tandem nailing machine.
-It can assemble 1,300+pallets per shift with only two operators.
+It can assemble up to 1,300 pallets per shift with just two operators.
 The Express 403 provides consistent output with low maintenance.

 Viper Industrial Products